HHS/TANF-app/README.md

 ### Authentication

 TDP application requires strong multi-factor authentication (MFA) for all users, and Personal Identity Verification (PIV) authentication must be used as the 2nd factor for all internal ACF staff.
-[ACF AMS]() authentication service is being used for ACF users, and [NextGen XMS]() authentication service is being used for external users.
+**ACF AMS** authentication service is being used for ACF users, and **Login.gov** authentication service is being used for external users.

 See [Architecture Decision Record 005 - Application Authentication](./docs/Technical-Documentation/Architecture-Decision-Record/005-application-authentication.md) - for more details.